-What is OpenVZ?
+What is Containerization?

 Containerization is a special form of virtualization, where the idea of running software on a virtual machine is brought down to the level of individual apps.

 A virtual machine is a software emulation of an entire real computer, on which is run a complete operating system and set of applications.

 The customer interacts with their own server as if it were a physical machine somewhere, but it is actually just a virtual machine running on commodity hardware in a data center owned by someone else.

 This virtualization of servers allows multiple customers to run their web apps and services from a single machine (or cluster of machines) without interfering with each other.

 Container-based virtualization (or containerization) brings this idea down to the level of a single app, instead of a single user or customer.

-The operating system inside the container, and everything else about the environment, can be tweaked or adjusted as needed to get the application running the way it needs to, and this will have no effect on other software being run outside the container.
+The operating system inside the container, and everything else about the environment can be tweaked or adjusted as needed to get the application running the way it needs to, and this will have no effect on other software being run outside the container.

-Containers: An Analogy
+Shopping Containers: An Analogy for Software Containers

 This was done by hand, by dock workers.
 This was extremely inefficient.
 Things broke.
 Things were lost.
 Cargo shifted around, endangering the balance of the ship.
 It was difficult to weigh cargo for proper pricing.